Crowdhandler/crowdhandler-wordpress/README.txt

 == Changelog ==
 = 1.1.9 =
-* Compatibility change for crowdhHandler-php-skd release 1.0.5 and added crowdhandler diagnostics = 1.1.8 =
+* Compatibility change for crowdhandler-php-skd release 1.0.5 and added crowdhandler diagnostics = 1.1.8 =
 * Compatible with WP v6.0
 = 1.1.7 =